 Coughing seems trivial and innocent that it's surprising it can cause something in the body to bruise.
 How can this happen?

-The same thing happens with a child suffering from a whooping cough.
+The same thing happens with a child suffering from whooping cough.
 Like a hacking cough, it causes a child to cough forcefully and repeatedly, but for a longer duration.
-Also called Pertussis, this symptom can last for two to three months.
+Also called pertussis, this symptom can last for two to three months.

 Most coughs don't require any treatment.
 They clear up within three weeks.
 However, it's a good idea to see a doctor for more persistent coughs, so they can determine the cause and provide the proper treatment or recommend the right kind of medical care.